-- 1. In the Server box, type the URL or IP address of your proxy server, followed (in the Port box) by the port number (for example, 8080). - 2.
-From the Type list, select a protocol for handling TCP traffic through a proxy server: SOCKS4, SOCKS5, or standard. - 3.
-If authentication is required, select a type from the Authentication list:
+- 1. In the Server box, type the URL or IP address of your proxy server, followed (in the Port box) by the port number (for example, 8080).

+- 2. From the Type list, select a protocol for handling TCP traffic through a proxy server:

+- SOCKS4

+- SOCKS5

+- Standard

+- 3. If authentication is required, select a type from the Authentication list:

+- Automatic

+- Basic

+- Digest

+- Kerberos

+- Negotiate

+- NT LAN Manager (NTLM)

+- 4. If your proxy server requires authentication, enter the qualifying user name and password.

+- 5. If you do not need to use a proxy server to access certain IP addresses (such as internal testing sites), enter the addresses or URLs in the Bypass Proxy For box.
+Use commas to separate entries.